"The future is a door, the past is the key."

 So who is Mary Wardell?
-Gradually a few facts began to emerge from the British Library newspaper archive and online Medical archives.
+Gradually a few facts began to emerge from British Library newspaper archives and online Medical archives.
 She has private means, she works with the London poor, and lives with her older sister Margaret in Belsize Park.

 In the early 1880s she begins her 'Great Work' - to establish a convalescent home for Scarlet Fever in response to the epidemics of infectious diseases that ravage the population, which she witnesses during her philanthropic work in the East End of London.
 She is supported in this by Mrs. Gladstone, wife of the Prime Minister, and by many eminent medical men.

 in 1883 she purchases the Stanmore site to establish 'The Mary Wardell Convalescent Home for Scarlet Fever'.
 Her important supporters form a Committee and one of the most important is Sir Joseph Fayrer, pictured below.
 He gives the address at the opening of the Convalescent Home by the Prince and Princess of Wales in 1884, and Mary Wardell names all the rooms in the Home after members of her Committee.